candicecrutch/Academic_Website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Candice Crutchfield is a second-year sociology PhD student at [The Ohio State University](https://sociology.osu.edu/people/crutchfield.35).
-Her current research interests include: critical criminology, incarceration, labor, collective action, and monetary sanctions.
-At present, she is conducting a qualitative research project about the impact of financial hardships on formerly incarcerated persons.
+Candice Crutchfield (she/her) is a graduate student in the Department of Sociology at [The Ohio State University](https://sociology.osu.edu/people/crutchfield.35).
+She is a qualitative researcher with interests in critical criminology, punishment, incarcerated labor, and the collateral consequences of incarceration.

+At present, her primary research interests fall into two categories: the impact of financial precarity on formerly incarcerated persons as well as the experiences of incarcerated laborers in U.S. prisons.
+Her work is interdisciplinary in nature, drawing from in-depth interviews, archival data, field obersvations, and case study research.

+Candice received dual Bachelor of Arts degrees in Criminology and Communication Arts and Sciences from Penn State University and holds a Master of Arts degree in Human Rights Studies from Columbia University.